benhammondmusic/littlecabin/README.md

 _As A User (Not Logged In) I Want To:_

 - View information about the app itself, and understand why I would want to make an account for an existing managed property, or use the app for my own property
+- View app in a variety of themes (dark, light, eventually forest, beach, mountain, etc)

 _As An Authorized User I Want To:_